‘General Hospital’ Star Nicolas Bechtel Teases A Possible Spencer Cassadine Return

 In Bechtel’s latest Instagram post, General Hospital fans wrote numerous comments referencing his character of Spencer.
 In one spot, when asked whether Spencer would be returning to Port Charles, Nicolas simply posted several emoji indicating that his lips were sealed.

 Of course, Spencer has popped up in Port Charles here and there since Nikolas’ supposed death.
-He tinkered with the mayoral election to ensure his grandmother Laura won and he has regularly needled Valentin whenever he’s around.
+He tinkered with the mayoral election to ensure his grandmother Laura won, and he has regularly needled Valentin whenever he’s around.

 Not long ago, Valentin confronted Laura and suggested that he would take care of Spencer if Laura didn’t reign the teen in.
 Not only will Laura not tolerate the possibility that Valentin would harm Spencer, Nikolas most certainly will not allow it.
 Given that conversation where the Cassadine teen was mentioned, it seems likely that Spencer will be popping up again soon.